electron/electron/docs/api/web-view-tag.md

 * `userAgent` String

-Overrides the user agent for guest page.
+Overrides the user agent for the guest page.

 ### `<webview>.getUserAgent()`